ArcherDotBuild/L2/08-Writing-Reusable-Code-with-Functions/README.md

 When i run `'hello'.toUpperCase()`the console prints out HELLO and we see the text HELLO, but that's only in the console.

 So printing something to the console is entirely different than returning a value.
-When we're working in the console, they might seem similar, but there still is a significant difference
+When we're working in the console, they might seem similar, but there still is a significant difference.

 The code is run toUpperCase() does return a value, but it's lost forever.
-We're not capturing it, but we would normally do most likely, though, we just put it in a variable
+We're not capturing it, but we would normally do most likely, though, we just put it in a variable.

 So return values are extremely useful because we can capture them in variable, we could pass them to another function,